Finding Maubee

-Finding Maubee is a 1971 detective novel by Albert H. Z. Carr.
+Finding Maubee (referred to as The Calypso Murders in the UK) is a 1971 detective novel by Albert H. Z. Carr.
 It is set in a fictional Caribbean island called St. Caro.
 Finding Maubee earned Carr an Edgar Award in the category of Best First Novel.

 The novel was made into a 1989 American film titled The Mighty Quinn, starring Denzel Washington and Robert Townsend.